codefionn/feder/README.md

 ### Installation on ArchLinux

-jfederc is available in the ArchLinx user repository (AUR).
+jfederc is available in the ArchLinux user repository (AUR).
 Use any aur helper or clone it directly from the AUR (in the example yaourt is used).

 ```